How to clean a 22-32-42 Thermostatic Cartridge

 |

-Hot water enters through the cartridge bottom screen, cold water through the cartridge top screen.
-Rust and mineral build up (as pictured here) can restrict the flow of hot or cold water and consequently reduce or increase the mix temperature coming out of the valve.
+Hot water enters through the cartridge bottom screen, cold water through the cartridge top screen as showing on picture A. Rust, mineral build up (pictured A and B) or debris can restrict the flow of hot or cold water.
+In severe cases it can reduce or increase the mix temperature coming out of the valve.

-Depending on the minerals your water contain, cleaning this kind of thermostatic cartridge may be needed from time to time and resolve the issue.
+Depending on the minerals your water contain, cleaning thermostatic cartridge (with exposed screens) may be needed from time to time and may resolve temperature issues.

 |